rapidsai/shared-actions/dockerhub-script/README.md

 ## Inner variables
 These are variables pre-computed by this action which become usable by the scripts that you pass to be run in this action.
-- `HUB_TOKEN`: The generated dockerhub token required for authorization against the Dockerhub API.
+- `HUB_TOKEN`: The generated DockerHub token required for authorization against the DockerHub API.

 ## Usage